 Preparation, Risks, and Recovery Time

-When I woke I asked, "Is it over?"
-Twenty minutes had passed, and the gynecologist was right there saying he found nothing wrong and would phone Friday or Monday with the biopsy results, expected to be negative.
-I asked when I could exercise and he said, "tomorrow."
+When I woke, I asked, "Is it over?"
+Twenty minutes had passed, and the gynecologist was right there saying he found nothing wrong and would phone Friday or Monday with the biopsy results, which were expected to be negative.
+I asked when I could exercise, and he said, "tomorrow."
 He said to take ibuprofen if I had post-op cramping, as about half of patients do.

 After the Surgery